 View of Possible Mediums, Taubman Liberty Gallery, University of Michigan, 2014, Ann Arbor, MI.

-Possible Mediums is a travelling exhibition showcasing a series of design investigations based in speculative architectural mediums, driven by a group of emerging designers (Ellie Abrons, Andrew Atwood, Kelly Bair, Kristy Balliet, Brennan Buck/David Freeland, Angela Co, Justin Diles, Adam Fure, Nataly Gattegno/Jason Kelly Johnson, Andrew Holder, Mariana Ibañez/Simon Kim, Thomas Kelley, Jimenez Lai, Michael Loverich/Antonio Torres, Kyle Miller, and Michael Young).
-Challenging the boundaries of architectural convention, this group of academic practitioners employs exploratory processes rooted in mediums external to the discipline (such as film or comics) or developed from atypical applications of more conventional mediums (such as drawings or models).
+Possible Mediums is a travelling exhibition showcasing a series of design investigations based in speculative architectural mediums.
+Driven by an emerging group of designers, this work challenges the boundaries of architectural convention by employing exploratory processes rooted in mediums external to the discipline (such as film or comics) or developed from atypical applications of more conventional mediums (such as drawings or models).
+This diverse collection of work, grouped into four medium-based categories, demonstrates the rapidly changing nature of architectural production.
+Comics and toys are showing up alongside perspectives and models.
+Orthographic drawings are crafting optical tricks while digital drawings are exploding into vibrant vector fields.
+Machines are not only being used but built from scratch.
+From plaster casts of fat characters to geodesic kites, these designers are actively expanding architecture's mediums in order to captivate new audiences.
 Their collective work, both in design and discourse, demonstrates the profound potential of an expansion and diversification of architectural mediums as format, as material, and as a means of projection.

 Kristy Balliet is an assistant professor at the Ohio State University's Knowlton School of Architecture.
 From 2006–11, Balliet was an assistant professor at the University of Applied Arts, Vienna, in Studio Greg Lynn.
 In Vienna, she was the cocreater of the IoA Sliver lecture/gallery series and published Visual Catalog: Greg Lynn's Studio at the University of Applied Arts Vienna (Springer Vienna Architecture, 2010).
 She is a graduate of Philadelphia University and the University of California, Los Angeles, Department of Architecture and Urban Design and has practiced architecture in Philadelphia at Erdy McHenry Architecture.
 Balliet is currently editing the forthcoming publication Massive Attack: IoA Sliver Lecture Series—Selected Friends and Enemies.